bartfeenstra/betty/documentation/usage/templating.rst

 Adding or overriding templates
 ------------------------------
-Any template file can be overridden by adding a file with the same name to the same subdirectory within your extension or project's asset directory.
+Any template file can be overridden by adding a file with the same name to the same subdirectory within your plugin's or project's asset directory.

 In this section